BMscis/reach-tutorial/Documentation/General/developingthedapp.md

 [Allowing a bidder to place a bid.](#place-bid)
 </h5>

-- Bidders must also place a bid, i.e. call a bid function from the frontend.
+- Bidders must also place a bid, i.e., call a bid function from the frontend.

 ```javascript